-I. ABOUT THE WIRELESS CO SENSOR 1
+I. ABOUT THE WIRELESS CO2 SENSOR 1

-ALTA WIRELESS CO SENSOR FEATURES 1
+ALTA WIRELESS CO2 SENSOR FEATURES 1

 EXAMPLE APPLICATIONS 1

 II.
 ORDER OF OPERATIONS 2

 III.
 SETUP AND INSTALLATION 3

 REGISTER THE SENSOR 3

 IV.
-SETTING UP YOUR CARBON MONOXIDE SENSOR 5
+SETTING UP YOUR CARBON DIOXIDE SENSOR 5

 INSTALLING BATTERIES 5

 ANTENNA ORIENTATION 6

 V. SENSOR OVERVIEW IN IMONNIT 7

 MENU SYSTEM 7

 VI.
 ACTIONS OVERVIEW 12

 CREATING AN ACTION 12

 VII.
 SECURITY 16

 SENSOR TO GATEWAY 16

 GATEWAYTO IMONNIT 16

-iMONNIT 16
+IMONNIT 16

 SENSOR PRINTS 16

 SUPPORT 17

 WARRANTY INFORMATION 17

 CERTIFICATIONS 19

 SAFETY RECOMMENDATIONS 21

-I. ABOUT THE WIRELESS CO SENSOR
+I. ABOUT THE WIRELESS CO2 SENSOR

-The Wireless Carbon Monoxide (CO) Sensor measures the amount of CO gas in the surrounding air.
-The sensor returns carbon monoxide level and temperature values to the iMonnit Online Sensor Monitoring and Notification System.
-The system stores both data points in the online system where the data can be reviewed and exported as a data sheet or graph.
-Notifications can be set up through the online system to alert the user when defined CO levels have been met or exceeded.
+The ALTA Wireless Carbon Dioxide (CO_2) Sensor measures the amount of CO_2 in the ambient air surrounding the element.
+It is programmed to take readings at a set interval to accurately calculate CO_2 levels, then send the time-stamped data to the iMonnit Online Sensor Monitoring and Notification System at user-specified time intervals (sensor heartbeat).
+The CO_2 data can be reviewed and exported as a data sheet or graph and notifications can be set up through the online system to alert the user when defined thresholds have been met or exceeded.

-ALTA WIRELESS CO SENSOR FEATURES
+ALTA WIRELESS CO2 SENSOR FEATURES

 - Wireless range of 1,200+ feet through 12+ walls

 - Frequency-Hopping Spread Spectrum (FHSS)

-- Interference immunity
+- · Interference immunity

-- Power management for longer battery life
+- · Power management for longer battery life

 - Encrypt-RF® Security (Diffie-Hellman Key Exchange + AES-128 CBC for sensor data messages)

 - Onboard data memory stores up to hundreds of readings per sensor:

 - 10-minute heartbeats = 22 days

 - 2-hour heartbeats = 266 days

 - Over-the-air updates (future proof)

 - Free iMonnit basic online wireless sensor monitoring and notification system to configure sensors, view data and set alerts via SMS text and email

-Actual range may vary depending on environment.
+- Actual range may vary depending on environment.